craftista/craftista/README.md

 ## Why Craftista is the Best Application for Devops Projects ?

-### 01 - Real Life Like - Micro Services, Polyglot App: If you look at the architecture and the services of Craftista App, it resembles a real life use case.
+### 01 - Real Life Like - Micro Services, Polyglot App:
+Craftista is not your typical hello world app or off the shelf wordpress app used in most devops trainings.
+It is a real deal.
+If you look at the architecture and the services of Craftista App, it resembles a real life use case.
 It's a polyglot microservices based application, with multiple backend services, each with its own technology stack.
 You can think of it as a simplified version of a E-Commerce platform as it has the essential services such as a Modern UI written in Node.Js, a Product Catalogue Service, a Recommendation Engine and even a User Review App (Voting Service).
 When you are working with Craftista, it is as good as building a Real Life Project.

 ### 02 - Modern Tech Stack: